 So what do you do?

-Acting like you eat there on a daily and you weren’t afraid that your card was going to get declined.
+You acted like you ate there on a daily basis, and you weren’t afraid that your card was going to get declined.

 All I have to say to this is stop.

 Forget about trying to impress people on social media that you probably don’t even know, as they are probably just as broke as you are.